2502 E Ray Road

 - Owners must clean up after their dogs.

 - Dogs showing aggressive behavior must be removed from the area immediately.

-- Dog treats, food or *alcoholic beverages are not allowed in the fenced area.
+- Dog treats and food are not allowed in the fenced area.

 - No smoking allowed within the fenced area.